Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Model accelerated PPO

 PPO is a model-free on-policy RL algorithm.
-Model-free means it knows nothing about environment and can only learn from interactions with environment.
-As a result, it inevitably requires large amount of experience data although its excellent final performance.
-Besides, the training speed is limited by interaction with real world or simulator.
-Even worse, property of on-policy makes experiences produced by previous trained policies useless, which aggravates sample inefficiency.
-This is our motivation to accelerate PPO.
+Model-free means it knows nothing about the environment and can only learn from interactions with the environment.
+As a result, it inevitably requires a large amount of experience data to learn the value function and policy from scratch.
+Even worse, the on-policy property makes experiences produced by previously trained policies useless, which aggravates sample inefficiency.
+The large demand for on-policy samples will lead to a large amount of time to interact with the environment, as well as the safety issues of training in the real world.
+This is our motivation to accelerate PPO in terms of sample efficiency.

-Basically, there are two ways to reduce sample complexity.
-The first one is incorporating off-policy data in learning process, i.e. using experiences during training.
-The second one is giving or learning a dynamic model.
-We claim that off-policy data could not be used due to state distribution mismatch.
-Assume that off-policy data are generated by another policy $b$, we rewrite PPO objective \eqref{ppoobjective} as \eqref{offpolicyppoobjective}.

-To acquire correct gradient by off-policy data, we need not only correct action distribution by action probability ratio $\frac{\pi_{\theta_{\text{old}}}}{b}$, but state distribution by stationary probability ratio $\frac{d^{\pi_{\theta_{\text{old}}}}}{d^b}$.
-However, stationary probability ratio is hard to estimate and thus lead to distribution mismatch, which hinders use of off-policy data in both theory and empirically.
-As a result, we only employ model to accelerate PPO.

-In field of centralized control at intersection, dynamic model is available from human prior knowledge, so we construct a model ourselves rather than using a learned one.
-To combine model with PPO algorithm naturally, the second type of model usage from \ref{modelsection} is employed by us.
-MA-PPO is shown in algorithm \ref{modelaccppo}.
+In order to alleviate the low sample efficiency suffered by PPO, we employ the environment model in the training process, and propose model accelerated PPO (MA-PPO), which can not only learn from the interaction with the environment, but also learn from the model.
+In MA-PPO, the environment model is used for imagination, that is, we use the model to generate virtual samples, and then use the algorithm to learn from these samples.
+In this way, the objective function of PPO can be used without any change, and the environment model and PPO algorithm can be naturally combined.
+By learning from the data generated by the environment model, MA-PPO can reduce the dependence on real samples generated by interactions with a simulator or the real world.
+When the model error is small, MA-PPO can achieve better performance using fewer real samples, enhancing sample efficiency of PPO.

+A big concern is that although learning from the data generated by the model can greatly improve the sample efficiency, the final performance of the algorithm will be affected by the existence of model errors.
+Considering this problem, MA-PPO controls for uncertainty in the model by only allowing imaging to a fixed depth, because short rollouts are more likely to reflect the real dynamics, reducing the opportunities for policies to rely on inaccuracies of model predictions.
+The depth is set to be a hyperparameter and can be determined according to the error of the model in problems.